Giovani-Merlin/wbdsm/README.md

 Using 12th Gen Intel(R) Core(TM) i7-12700H

 1. 75 min to process dumpster-dive for english wikipedia, 20 for the german one.
-2. 3h16 to extract links for english wikipedia (113M links), 1h53 for the german one (53.8M links).
+2. 3h16 to extract links for english wikipedia (113M links) - 3 min indexing and started process on 16:47:19, 1h53 for the german one (53.8M links).
-3. Rank pages - 14 min DE and 40 min EN
+3. Rank pages - 14 min DE and 40 min EN - 1h6 agr
 4. Generate dataset* - 1h15 DE.
 Something close ofr the EN one.
+1h 10 100k with sample size of 30M (just increase to 7m the groupby...)
+1.4M

 Memory used for the EN dataset: 26GB.

 \* 200k max rank, 1M candidates, 2 candidate_surface_appearance, 10 candidate_text_surfaces - generated +- 1.1M entries.

+For 5 candidate surface, 1M, 100k, 10 candidates surfaces -> 1M FR and 1h05

+EN wikipedia: 19GB Pages,n Links +23 GB (7.5 GB from _id, to optimize) + celery workers.
+Be sure to have at least 40GB Ram more swap.

+72kk 22:17 94.6 at 23:49 => 1h32 for 22.6M (double of the expected time)

+# Improve test set

+Test set and validation sets, needs to have more candidates / maybe bm25 before creating it